eveningcafe/eveningcafe.github.io/content/vietnam/posts/wish-i-could-back-to-that-day-yumi-arai.md

 If I threw away my love for you now

-I’m going to wedge my slightly blurry address
+But putting your blurry address

-In your door and go back to that day
+In my door, I'll return to those days

 **Kanji**